 The story of Noah seems to be at least 50% bull by weight.

-Fuzzy Thinker Premium Member about 14 years ago
+Fuzzy Thinker Premium Member over 14 years ago

 The survivors write the history- Genesis.
 Yes, DNA is too complex to exist in ALL cells of ALL species on Earth AND come from a hypothetical accident that cannot be replicated by our brightest scientists since the dawn of time.
 Do you remember when these pseudo-intellectual atheists USED TO DECLARE that photosynthesis was the only basis for life’s food chain.